omarreis/FlapLabel/README.md

 *TFlapCharset* contains the art to be used in FlapLabel plates.
 Depending on the application, you may use more than one charset: one with letters and one with just numbers.
 Remember that all characters cycle until the desired is reached, so using long charsets is not recommended.
+In mechanical displays, the charset is a roll of plates connected by loops and an axis.

-The charset BMP can be in any grid disposition ( columns and lines ) of equal dimensions ( plate dimensions )
+The charset BMP can be in any grid disposition ( columns and lines ).
+Plates must have equal size.

-Each *FlapLabel* uses one charset.
-One charset can be used by multiple FlapLabels.
+Each *TFlapLabel* uses one charset (roll).
+But a charset can be used by multiple FlapLabels.

 The default behaviour for FlapLabel characters is to transition in sequence until the target character is reached.
+Each transition has 4 states.

-But you can set it to "Go Direct" (cheat) changing to target state in a single transition  (see sample app).
+You can set TFlapLabel to "Go Direct" (cheat), changing to target state in a single transition  (see sample app).

 * Add a *TFlapCharSet* to your form ( ex: FlapCharSet1 ) - Charset contains an image with the character set to be used by FlapLabels.